banner-img

 • Setup takes time and a bit of technical know-how

-• You’re responsible for maintenance, updates, and security
+• You’re responsible for your WordPress website’s maintenance, updates, and security

 Best for: Bloggers who want full control, plan to grow their blog over time, or want to eventually turn their site into a business.